 Group key: A key that is known only to a set of devices.

-Idle pattern: Symbol patterns transmitted in visibility frames.
+Idle pattern: A pattern whose duty cycle variation results in a change of brightness for dimming support and is transmitted during idle or receive mode.

 Key: Privileged information that may be used, for example, to protect information from disclosure to, and/or undetectable modification by, parties that do not have access to this privileged information.